 See also the wikipedia article

-The plugin queries the camera device for the supported resolutions, framerates and colorspaces.
+A live encoder queries the camera device for the supported resolutions, framerates and colorspaces.
 If the camera reports the values, which it actually supports, the plugin would choose a supported capture mode of the camera.
 The resulting bitrate should be equal to the specified bitrate.

 But, if the camera reports, that it is capable of delivering e.g.

 640×480, the plugin assumes that the camera will send

 30 frames.
 If the actual frame rate is then lower (e.g.

 15 fps) the bitrate will be the half of the specified bitrate.

 That is to keep the quality specified by the user.
 Another reason for a lower bitrate is, that the lower framerate could be a cause of high cpu load or a low bandwidth.
 If the plugin would adjust the bitrate in this case, the framerate would be even lower in the process, which in turn would lead the plugin to increase the bitrate again, which in turn would lower the framerate, etc.